 We also recommend getting the Olomouc Card.
 For around $12 you have access to public transport, free museums, free entrances to places even outside of the city like Bouzov Castle, and discounts at restaurants for 48 hours.
 Just be aware that many places are closed on Mondays, so it may not be worth it if your trip falls on a Monday.

-We ate extremely well in Olomouc and honestly didn’t have a bad meal.
-Here are our top picks for places you have to try for food or drinks.
+We ate extremely well here and honestly didn’t have a bad meal.
+Here are our top picks for foodie things to do in Olomouc!

 Miss Sophies Boutique Hotel

 This adorable boutique hotel is so cozy and cute you won’t want to leave.
 The rooms are spectacular and spacious with huge bathrooms.
 We enjoyed our stay here and would come back again in a heartbeat.